brehen/master-thesis/thesis/snippets.md

 that I can measure power consumption of during load of the web server, but this is paragraph won't make it into the final paper, it's more of a TODO to me, to not forget (how could I) to attempt to measure power consumption as well.

+---

+As cloud computing matured, its journey first unfolded in two significant waves, each marking a new age of innovation and addressing the dynamic needs and challenges of digital infrastructure.
+This evolution reflects the industry's efforts to optimize resource efficiency, reducing operational costs, and minimize environmental impacts.